A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Classic Green Salad

 Pour it over fresh lettuce, spinach, or arugula.
-Add chopped tomatoes, cucumbers, red onions, and a sprinkle of croutons for a simple side salad.
-Some folks prefer “white balsamic vinaigrette for salad” because it adds a softer color and sweet note compared to a dark balsamic dressing.
-This salad also pairs perfectly with creamy dishes like our Garlic Parmesan Chicken Pasta for a satisfying meal combination.
-For a complete, healthy meal, serve this salad alongside one flavorful Steelhead Trout Recipe.
+Add chopped tomatoes, cucumbers, red onion, and a handful of croutons for a simple side salad.
+This light dressing adds a gentle sweetness and pale golden color, so the greens still look vibrant on the plate.
+It also pairs perfectly with creamy dishes like our Garlic Parmesan Chicken Pasta for a satisfying meal combination.
+For another fresh, crunchy side, try our Refreshing Cucumber Tomato Salad Recipe, which also works beautifully with a light white balsamic vinaigrette.
+For a complete, healthy meal, serve this salad alongside our flavorful Steelhead Trout Recipe.

 Grilled Vegetables